 - You must have received a first instalment payment for the eligible employee.

 - The second instalment is payable nine months from lodging the first instalment claim provided the eligible employee has been continuously employed.

 How do I claim the second instalment payment?

-The second instalment payment, where applicable, is available to an eligible employer who received a first instalment payment for their eligible employee.
+The second instalment payment is available to an eligible employer who received a first instalment payment for their eligible employee.

-Employers are encouraged to keep track of the date from which the second instalment payment is available and make their claim online by the due date.
+Employers are encouraged to keep track of the date from which the second instalment payment is available and make their claim by email.